2023 Legislative Agenda

 SUPPORT — Bill to fund the Department of Land Conservation and Development, with an amendment to fund implementation of the Climate-Friendly & Equitable Communities (CFEC) program:

-• HB 5027: Relating to the financial administration of the Department of Land Conservation and Development.
+• HB 5027 Enrolled: Relating to the financial administration of the Department of Land Conservation and Development.
 Appropriates moneys from General Fund to Department of Land Conservation and Development for certain biennial expenses.
 Limits biennial expenditures from fees, moneys or other revenues, including Miscellaneous Receipts, but excluding lottery funds and federal funds, collected or received by department.
 Limits biennial expenditures by department from federal funds.
 Declares emergency, effective July 1, 2023.

 OPPOSE — Bills to delay or repeal the Climate-Friendly & Equitable Communities (CFEC) program: